loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 &\vdots
 \end{aligned}$$

-Each number contains all previous numbers—consciousness preserving its entire history of counting.
+Each number contains all previous numbers—observer preserving its entire history of counting.

 ### 5.3.2 Why Union with Singleton?